 African American Composer Initiative (AACI)

 Founded in 2009 in San Francisco, the AACI performs a wide variety of music by black composers, including Florence Price and Duke Ellington.
-They’ve got tons of recordings and performances up on their website and a list of composers performed with links to sheet music.
+They’ve got tons of recordings and performances on their website and a list of composers with links to sheet music.

 Chamber Music America